CutmanMike/twitchy-doom/commands/SpawnMonster.md

 ## Parameters
 ```
 Actor - The actor to spawn.
-(Required)
 Distance - The minimum distance away from the player (in 128 map units) in order for the Actor to spawn.
 Default is 1.
 Distance=Random - Use a random distance.
 Effect - The effect actor to spawn when the Actor is spawned.